FelixOnline/v2/content/articles/2010-11-26-israeli-newspaper-slams-justice-week-as-anti-western.md

 subtitle: >
   Concerns voiced about choice of speakers at Islamic Society events
 date: "2010-11-26 07:16:31 +0000"

 # Attributes from Felix Online V1
 id: "448"
 old_path: /news/448/israeli-newspaper-slams-justice-week-as-anti-western-
 aliases:
  - /news/448/israeli-newspaper-slams-justice-week-as-anti-western-
+imported: true
+comments:
+ - excellent and unbiasedImperial cannot give the oxygen of publicity to anyone representing Hizb utTahrir Just look at what they stand for absolutely outrageous The ISoc needs to understand that it has a responsibility not to alienate and point the finger exclusively It has proven to be an anti West week and the speakers should have been scrutinised Im sure there are plently of speakers who are not blacklisted for hate speech whom they could have asked to participate What a poor article You do realise that there is a difference between having a critical approach to the stories you cover good and collaborating in character assassinations of people who we may personally not like  I certainly am no fan of Murray who have raised a serious issueYou seemt to have devoted more attention to criticising the individuals who have raised concern about Qureshi and Hizb utTahrir than you have to trying to understand what Qureshi and Hizb utTahrir are actually like Would you respond in the sam

 # Article Taxonomies
 categories:
  - news
 tags:
+authors:
+ - bs2610

+# Homepage control params
 headline: true
 featured: true